tonethar/IGME-330-Spring-2023/notes/intro-to-node-2.md

 <a id="section1"></a>

-## I. Working with the package.json file
+## I. Creating the package.json file

 ### A. Get started: